Surgery obstructions from Khovanov homology: Branch sets and width bounds

 \section{Branch sets and width bounds}

 This section has two principle aims.
 First, we investigate the relationship between Dehn fillings of simple, strongly invertible knot manifolds and quasi-alternating links.
-The remaining sections are devoted to establishing bounds on the homological width of branch sets associated to Dehn surgery on strongly invertible knots in $S^3$.
+The remainder of the section is devoted to establishing upper bounds on the homological width of branch sets associated with Dehn surgery on strongly invertible knots in $S^3$.